So you’ve successfully created your first Shift Gig, congrats! Now it’s time to learn how to hire, manage, and pay your workers.

-The Gig location always remains private until you’ve hired workers for your Gig.
-Once a worker is hired, the Gig address will be available to them.
+The Gig location and arrival instructions always remain private until you’ve hired workers for your Gig.
+Once a worker is hired, the Gig address and arrival instructions will be available to them.

 It’s on the clock

 Worker payment is most-typically calculated using a gig clock.
-The timer starts as soon as you start each worker for the gig, and the gig will automatically end once the gig end time has been reached.
+The timer starts as soon as the gig clock is started for each worker, and the gig will automatically end once the gig end time has been reached.